 The possible political dimension of a question in no way eradicates its legal character.
-To cite the terms of the International Court of Justice in its Advisory Opinion on the Legality of the Threat or Use of Nuclear Weapons, the political aspect of a question "does not suffice to deprive it of its character as a 'legal question'".
+To cite the terms of the International Court of Justice in its Advisory Opinion on the Legality of the Threat or Use of Nuclear Weapons, the political aspect of a question "does not suffice to deprive it of its character as a 'legal question".

 In other words, the three conditions for the Tribunal to exercise its advisory jurisdiction are met in this instance.
-There is nothing to prevent the Tribunal from responding to the request of the Commission.
-On the contrary, the fact that the environmental situation is so deteriorated, as we know, invites the Tribunal to deal with the questions that the Commission has put to it.
+There is nothing to prevent the Tribunal from

-This position is also consistent with the statement made by President Hoffmann when, during his speech before the General Assembly of the United Nations in protection and preservation of the marine environment, including through the jurisprudence of international courts and tribunals".
+&lt;sup>1 For example, article 2.1 provides: "The activities of the Commission shall include inter alia assisting Small Island States to promote and contribute to the definition, implementation, and progressive development of rules and principles of international law concerning climate change, in particular the protection and preservation of the marine environment, including through the jurisprudence of international courts and tribunals."
 Moreover, the Convention recognizes, in paragraph 4, the desirability of establishing a legal order for the seas and oceans which will promote the protection and preservation of the marine environment.
 Part XII of the Convention, at the core of the present proceedings, sets out the obligations of States with respect to the protection and preservation of the marine environment.
-The Convention also establishes this Tribunal with a specific role - to interpret
+The Convention also establishes this Tribunal with a specific role: to interpret its responding to the request of the Commission.
+On the contrary, the fact that the environmental situation is so deteriorated, as we know, invites the Tribunal to deal with the questions that the Commission has put to it.

-In the same vein, in the Western Sahara case, the Tribunal suggested that the questions are of a "legal" nature by nature if they are "by their very nature susceptible of a reply based on law" [Western Sahara, Advisory Opinion of 16 October 1975, ICJ Report 1975, para.
+&lt;sup>2 In the same vein, in the Western Sahara case, the [Court] suggested that the questions are of a "legal" nature if they are "by their very nature susceptible of a reply based on law" [Western Sahara, Advisory Opinion of 16 October 1975, I.C.J.
+Reports 1975, para.
 15].